-All or part of Fund shares owned by you may be exchanged for shares of the Oberweis International Opportunities Institutional Fund or the Oberweis Focused International Growth Fund, which are offered by separate prospectuses, provided that your exchange meets the minimum investment requirements for that Fund-generally, \$1 million or \$100,000, respectively.
+All or part of Fund shares owned by you may be exchanged for shares of the Focused International Growth Fund, provided that your exchange meets the minimum investment requirements for that Fund - generally, \$100,000.
 Shares will be exchanged for each other based on their relative net asset values.
 Exchanges within 90 days of purchase from a Fund are subject to the applicable redemption fee (see "How to Redeem Shares").